The best mountainous camping in Montana

 Desert Mountain Oasis

 Forested camping with mountain views and only seven miles from Glacier National Park.
 We currently have three sites in total on our property.
 One site intended for RVs (with water and 30 amp hook ups) and the other two sites are intended for tent camping or place to park a more modest size camper van (no hook ups).
 All three sites are spaced apart from each other with trees buffering between.
-We generally require campers to have their own toilet, however from June 1 thru September 4 we will have a porta potty onsite for campers to use and share.
+We will require campers to have their own toilet after September 2nd, 2025.
+We will have a porta potty onsite for campers to use and share until September 2nd, 2025.
 We have immediate access to National Forest land so you can recreate from your campsite if you desire.
 There is a community fire pit with chairs and picnic table and BBQ when requested.
-There is WiFi access within 100 feet of the cabin, but not the sites.
+Campfire only in the metal fire ring, not at your own personal site.
+There is WiFi access while around the sites (usually works).
 Great star gazing as well!
-My wife Jesse and I live on the property with our two dogs Powder and Kintla.
+My wife Jesse and I live on the property with our dogs Kintla and Talvi.
 We live here full time and spend all of our days off recreating in the surrounding mountains and Glacier National Park.
 Happy to help answer any questions or offer insights as you might need!
 Hope you enjoy our oasis.

 Potable water